6 Best Homeowners Insurance Companies in North Carolina of 2023

 If you total these numbers, you’ll see that you should buy a policy with a total limit of about twice the cost to rebuild your home, and that number does not include personal liability or guest medical coverage.

-Keep in mind that these totals do not take any endorsements, riders, or scheduled valuables that you add to your homeowners policy into account.
+Remember that these totals do not take any endorsements, riders, or scheduled valuables you add to your homeowners policy into account.

 What Is and Isn’t Covered by Homeowners Insurance